-Dr Cathal Doyle is a Leverhulme Trust Research Fellow at the School of Law Middlesex University, London (UK).
-He is a founding member of the European Network on Indigenous Peoples, a member of the board of the Forest Peoples Programme and a member of the International Law Association’s Committee on the Rights of Indigenous Peoples.
+Dr Cathal Doyle is LLM Programme Leader and a Senior Lecturer at the School of Law Middlesex University, London (UK) where he was previously a Leverhulme Trust Early Career Fellow.
+He is a founding member of the European Network on Indigenous Peoples (ENIP), a member of the boards of the Forest Peoples Programme (FPP) and the International Work Group for Indigenous Affairs (IWGIA), and a member of the International Law Association’s Committee on the Rights of Indigenous Peoples.

 Dr Doyle specialises in the rights of indigenous peoples under international and national law, and the interface with business and human rights and sustainable development.
 He has published six books, numerous book chapters, reports and articles on these topics, and his work has been cited by UN and OECD expert bodies in their reports and guidance to State and corporate actors in relation to indigenous peoples’ rights.
 His current research centres on the intersection of indigenous peoples and minorities rights with large scale development activities, in particular it addresses the activities of the extractive industry in the Americas and Asia and the evolving concept of free prior and informed consent and indigenous peoples’ right to self-determined sustainable development.
 This includes a focus on human rights impact assessments, access to remedy in the context of development projects and the implementation of reparation decisions.
 His research also extends to the individual rights of members of indigenous and minority communities, such as the rights of indigenous children with disabilities.